5 Essential Hawk Identification Tips for Birders

-While I was at the Cape May Autumn Birding Festival this past weekend, there was major chatter about a Swainson’s hawk spotted in the area, which excited all of us birders!
+While I was at the Cape May Autumn Birding Festival, there was major chatter about a Swainson’s hawk spotted in the area, which excited all of us birders!
 But as I wondering how the heck people knew what it looked like and was planning which field trips to attend on Saturday, I came across the description of a hawk identification workshop.
 It said, “Struggling to separate a sharp-shinned hawk from a Cooper’s?
 Amazed when a bald eagle is spotted high in the sky where you see nothing?”
 YES and YES, I thought!

-2. Tail shape and length.
-In the silhouettes above, look how short and stubby the tail of the buteos are, compared to the longer and rounded tail of accipiters.
+In addition to the wings, the tail can also help with hawk identification in flight.
+On the chart, look how short and stubby the tail of the buteos are, compared to the longer and rounded tail of accipiters.

-Eagles: bald eagle, golden eagle
+bald eagle, golden eagle

-Buteos: red-tailed hawk, rough-legged hawk, broad-winged hawk, red-shouldered hawk
+red-tailed hawk, rough-legged hawk, broad-winged hawk, red-shouldered hawk

-Accipiters: sharp-shinned hawk, Cooper’s hawk, northern goshawk
+sharp-shinned hawk, Cooper’s hawk, northern goshawk

-Falcons: American kestrel, merlin, peregrine falcon
+American kestrel, merlin, peregrine falcon